Lindsay Badger (Plymouth Business School) | Mental health issues from different perspectives

 Felix Gradinger (Peninsula Medical School) | Embedded research - being helpful in the real world

 What are embedded researchers-in-residence and why do we need them now?

 It takes 17 years on average for evidence to reach practice.
 Most researchers assume it is someone else's responsibility to implement it.
 In the meantime, people in the real world innovate all the time without researchers learning from it.
 There is a clear opportunity for mutual benefit in filling these gaps and prevent waste.

-Felix will talk about his experiences (good and bad) over the past five years and share examples of the impact of co-producing knowledge for action (for example increasing capacity for mutual learning, empowering the voluntary sector, making sure the public voice is heard, holding the system to account, and identifying areas of unmet need for further research and improvement).
+Felix talked about his experiences (good and bad) over the past five years and shared examples of the impact of co-producing knowledge for action (for example increasing capacity for mutual learning, empowering the voluntary sector, making sure the public voice is heard, holding the system to account, and identifying areas of unmet need for further research and improvement).